 Region I has established the following policy concerning permission to travel when attending USYS sanctioned tournaments in Region I. The purpose of this policy is to make it as simple as possible for the US Youth Soccer Region I teams to travel to tournaments within Region I.

 The new policy states that any USYS State Association teams within Region I that is accepted into a tournament in Region I do not need permission to travel papers.

-U10 teams are limited to 14 players identified at Registration
+- U10 7v7 & 8v8 teams are limited to 14 players identified at Registration.

 Five guest players per team will be permitted for all age groups.
 US Club Soccer teams may only take guest players registered under US Club Soccer, and USYSA teams may only take guest players registered with properly stamped USYSA player pass cards.

-Players may play for only 1 team throughout the tournament.
+Players can only play for 1 team throughout the tournament.